laoguowangCP/godot-statechart-sharp/README.md

 - If it is active, then exactly 1 substate (non-history) will be active (if there's any), which is called current state.
 - Initial state is the substate a compound will choose as current state by default.
 You can assign it in inspector, or the first substate (non-history) will be initial state (if there's any).

-`Parallel` is kinda opposite to compund:
+`Parallel` is to some extent opposite to compund:

 - If it is active, then all substate (non-history) will be active.

-`History` is a special mode only used as transition's target.
+`History` is a special mode for the state only used as transition's target.

 - Never active.
-- You can switch whether a history state is deep or not.
+- You can switch whether a history state is deep or shallow.

   - Shallow history only recovers parent's status.
 For compound parent, it will redirect transition target to the sibling once active till last exit of parent state.
 For parallel parent, it will redirect transition target to all the non-hisotry siblings.